 Child support is an important issue for nearly all divorcing parents.
 Although parenting time can be one of many factors in determining the amount, child support is often required even in cases with a “50/50” shared parenting plan.

-Please contact us if you need representation by a proven, respected lawyer in your divorce or dissolution.
+Please call or contact us if you need representation by a proven, respected lawyer in your divorce or dissolution.
 Very early in our discussions about the best way to approach your case, we will:

 - Address child custody and visitation/parenting time along with support